XxDineshAxX/MLRepository/README.md

 This assignment covers how much more efficient the Logistic Regression and Naïve Bayes functions were in R compared to C++.
 I worked on this Portfolio Component with Alejo Vinluan(ABV210001).
 We implemented the Logistic Regression and Naïve Bayes functions into C++ and could visibly see how much harder it is to code pre-existing R functions.
 You can see the Document PDF [here](MLAlgosFromScratch.pdf), the Logistic Regression C++ code [here](MLAlgosFromScratch.cpp), the Naïve Bayes C++ code [here](naive_bayes.cpp), and the dataset used [here](titanic_project.csv).

+## Portfolio Component 4: Searching for Similarity

+This assignment deals with similarity algorithms such as using kNN and decision trees along with other common regression methods to find patterns and relationships.
+Listed below are the components of this portfolio component and the respective links.
+[Narrative Document](CS_4375_Ensemble_Assignment.pdf), [Notebook 1 Regression](SimilarityRegression.pdf), [Notebook 2 Classification](wxa200000_similarity_algorithms.pdf), [Notebook 3 Clustering](Notebook_3_Clustering.pdf), and [Notebook 4 Dimensionality reduction](PCA_LDA.pdf).